Common Career Mistakes and How to Avoid Them

 How Can You Network Better?

-- Join online forums relating to your field
+- Join online forums relating to your area of expertise

-- Volunteer for organizational work
+- Volunteer to help with organizational tasks

 - Participate in resource groups for employees.